-Technology can help you deliver your physiotherapy services remotely during the coronavirus pandemic and beyond.
+Technology can help you deliver your physiotherapy services remotely.
 We summarise the challenges and opportunities with tips for using technology effectively and appropriately.

 Providers of all community care must consider if remote consultations can allow for services to be provided without any physical interaction.
 This may free up more time to spend with those we need to see in-person.

 - Maintain your record keeping standards.